 Sunday 29 April – we invite you to share your skills and knowledge

-It is a day-long fun, family friendly event on Sunday 29th April with workshops to share skills and knowledge, music, short films and eating local food.
+The Know How Festival is a day-long fun, family-friendly event – run by YOU -on Sunday 29th April with workshops to share skills and knowledge, music, short films and eating local food.

 How can I take part in the festival?